inmanturbo/b2bsaas0/README.md

 ## Impersonation

+SuperAdmins have the ability to impersonate other users

 - start by adding `start_impersonate={user_id}` to any request
 - end by adding `stop_impersonate` to any request
 - Only SuperAdmin users can Impersonate